 You have been able to summarise approximately three years or more worth of work in a single thesis.
 This shows your ability to filter through massive amounts of information, identify the key points, and get these points across to the reader.
 The ability to ‘cut out the waffle’ or ‘get to the point’ is a huge asset in the professional industry.

 Useful Phrases To Demonstrate Your Skills

-From the above list, it’s clear that a PhD provides you with a host of skills.
+From the above list, it’s clear that a PhD provides you with a host of transferable skills employers look for in candidates.
 The key is to relate these skills to the job you are applying for.

 To help you with this, we’ve put together a few common examples of phrases we hear from doctorates that can be refined for job-seeking purposes.
 It’s imperative not to stretch the truth or to mislead them but focus on convincing your potential employers how your PhD has prepared you for the role you are applying for.

 |I undertook a viva||Oral communication and public speaking skills||I have excellent communication skills and can express complex ideas clearly.|

 |I produced a 300-page thesis||Report writing skills and written communication||I have in-depth experience in report writing and can communicate ideas effectively in writing.|

 |I had an original finding (e.g. through a lab experiment)||Analytical thinking and technical skills||I am able to use creative and critical thinking skills to solve problems independently.|

 |I carried out a questionnaire/survey||Public engagement and data collection||I identified a questionnaire as the best method to collect data for my research.
 I also engaged with the public and interpreted the results.|